TerryBooCH/SMU-Smart-Attendance-System/README.md

 ### First run (Create Tables & Load Sample Data)
 Use this on the very first run or whenever you want to completely regenerate the schema.

-In the `application.properties` file (located in `backend/src/main/resources/application.properties`), set:
+In the `application.properties` file, set:
 ```properties
 spring.jpa.hibernate.ddl-auto=create
 spring.sql.init.mode=always